Last Modified Date: March 11, 2021

 10.6 Spambrella recognizes and confirms that the content of all emails sent to or received from the End User by the Service is End-User Confidential Information.
 However, Spambrella reserve the right to utilize the virus-related content of such email or its attachments solely for the purposes of: (i) maintaining and improving the performance and the integrity of the Service; (ii) complying with all regulatory, legislative or contractual requirements; and (iii) making available to licensors of the Service any information passing through the Service which may be of interest to the licensors solely for the purpose of further developing and enhancing the Service.
 Where Spambrella exercise the foregoing rights Spambrella will use all reasonable endeavors to keep confidential all information received from the End User or for the End User In connection with the Service.

-11.1 Neither party shall be liable to the other for any delay or failure to perform hereunder (excluding payment obligations) due to circumstances beyond such party’s reasonable control, including acts of God, acts of government, flood, re, earthquakes, civil unrest, acts of terror, strikes or other labor problems (excluding those involving such party’s employees), service disruptions involving hardware, software or power systems not within such party’s possession or reasonable control, and denial of
+11.1 Neither party shall be liable to the other for any delay or failure to perform hereunder (excluding payment obligations) due to circumstances beyond such party’s reasonable control, including acts of God, acts of government, flood, re, earthquakes, civil unrest, acts of terror, strikes or other labor problems (excluding those involving such party’s employees), service disruptions involving hardware, software or power systems not within such party’s possession or reasonable control, and denial of service attacks.

 11.2 Nothing in this Agreement is intended to confer on a person any right to enforce any term of this Agreement which that person would not have had but for the Contract (Rights of Third Parties) Act 1999.
 The parties are independent contractors, and no partnership, franchise, joint venture, agency, fiduciary, or employment relationship between the parties is created hereby.
 There are no third-party beneficiaries to this Agreement.